zipzaprjr/ImgurBackgroundFetcher/README.md

 This is a project that allows Windows users to fetch a random background from their specified list of albums and make it their background on their desktop.
 This is the initial commit of this project.

+Currently getting details on if it is allowed to make the client-id publicly viewable for the Imgur API, once that is known a better README will be in place for your viewing pleasure.
+Once that is done I will make the information publicly available so that others can use this set of scripts on pull.